 R v.
 BT (2023): Prosecuted for trial in a case involving a series of domestic violence which on one occasion caused grievous bodily harm.
 The defendant pleaded guilty on the day of trial and received a 4.5-year prison sentence alongside a 1- year restraining order.
 Reported in the Sheffield Star.

 R v.
 HD (2023): Instructed by the defence for trial on charges of possession with intent to supply Class A drugs on two separate occasions.
 The case resolved with guilty pleas.

 R v.
 BC (2023): Defended at sentence in a serious dangerous driving case which involved a lengthy police chase and damage caused to other vehicles.
 Successful mitigation led to the defendant receiving a suspended sentence rather than immediate custody.

-R v JJ (2022): Instructed as trial counsel to represent a defendant charged with witness intimidation and assault.
-Following cross examination of the complainant regarding their contradictory evidence, a successful submission of no case to answer was made for both charges leading to not guilty verdicts being directed by the judge.
+R v JJ (2022): Defended at trial on charges of witness intimidation and assault.
+Following cross examination of the complainant regarding their contradictory evidence, a successful submission of no case to answer was made for both charges, leading to not guilty verdicts being directed by the judge.

 R v NN (2022): Instructed as trial counsel to represent the prosecution on an eight-count indictment which included conspiracy to steal motor vehicles from a secure compound.
 The value of the stolen vehicles was over £100,000.
 The case was resolved by guilty pleas.